ItzPongo/Project-G/README.md

 ## Planned Features

 - Tilemap of starting area
-- Fully implemented player with sprite
+- Finish player scene with moving and polished animation
 - Audio

 ---